samuelmfb/premium_api/README.md

-# premium_api
-Premium Studio Management API
+# Premium API
-pip
+A pretty simple API for activity management at Premium Studio.